dokester/BayesicFitting/docs/manual.md

 A fixed model is a **Model**, i.e. all actions valid for **Model**s can be done with fixed models.

+<a name="compoundmodel"></a>
 ### Compound Models.

 **Model**s can be combined by various operations (+, -, *, /, |) into a new
 (compound) model.
 The 4 arithmetic operators do the obvious: they take the results of both models and apply the operation.
+The last operation is a pipe.
+It feeds the output of the first model, as input to the second model.
 For compound models the (partial) derivatives, (parameter) names etc are properly defined.